georiot/cert-manager-webhook-constellix/README.md

 use the `ingress-nginx` ingress controller, but it should be the same idea for any ingress.

-You do of course, need to set up an `A` Record in `NS1` connecting the domain to the external IP of the ingress controller's LoadBalancer service.
+You do of course, need to set up an `A` Record in `Constellix` connecting the domain to the external IP of the ingress controller's LoadBalancer service.
 In the example below the domain would be `my-app.example.com`.